SofiaAfendra/react-redux-workshop/README.md

 In this branch, we will introduce the concept of lifting state up.
 Our goal is to move the state for the **Square** component inside the new **Board** component.

+## Why is this useful?

+Lifting state up is a common technique in React.
+It allows you to share state between components and make sure that the source of truth is always in the same place.
+This makes it easier to manage state and keep your application consistent.

 **Branch Task:**

 1. Find a way to lift the state so that the **Board** has all the state for each **Sqaure** component.